 How to write user documentation

-In many software companies, software developers produce documentation for end users.
-If you have the task of producing a user guide, a reference manual, or online help, where do you start?
+In many software companies, software developers write documentation for users.
+If you must write a user guide, a reference manual, or online help, where do you start?
 This article gives you guidance.

 The business case

-Typical reasons for producing user documentation are to:
+Typical reasons for creating user documentation are shown below:

-Before you start to produce the documentation, identify the reasons for producing it.
-If documentation will not improve profits, do not produce it.
+Before you start to create the documentation, identify the reasons for creating the documentation.
+If documentation will not improve profits, do not create documentation.
 For example, possibly it is cost-effective to answer more telephone calls to your service desk instead of supplying detailed documentation.
 (Possibly, you must supply documentation for regulatory or legal requirements.
 Therefore, ask your legal team.)

-Do not produce documentation to explain a clunky product.
+Do not create documentation to explain a clunky product.
 Instead, change the interface.
-Once, I showed a company how to decrease installation process from 14 screens to only one screen.
+I showed a company how to decrease 14 installation screens to only one screen.
 The software developers did not see what was clear to an outsider.
 Therefore, get help from a professional usability expert.

 Audience analysis